How to Take Perfect Notes with Your Voice Using AI and Notion

 If you’d like to add these properties to your own Notes database, check out the toggle below.

-If you want to store and display the duration of your recording, as well as the combined cost for transcription and summarization, add the following properties to your notes database:
+If you want to store and display the duration of your recording, add the following properties to your notes database:

 Property NameProperty Type